plone/training/mastering-plone/extending.rst

 .. note::

     Plone itself even started out as an extension for CMF, which is an extension for Zope.
-Now Plone is the basis for many application that extend it.
+Now Plone is the basis for many applications that extend it.

 Plone consists of a Python backend and a React frontend.
 They are connected via the REST API.
 Thus you have two different layers that you can customize.